pascallaliberte/sharpen.page/index.md

 ## _Maybe it's that_ <mark>Your Industry Is Changing Real Fast</mark> and You Need Your Ear To the Gound
 {: .maybe-heading }

 Previously, you were concentrating on a generic profile of buyers.
-But all of a sudden, those kinds of buyers are down (you got competition), but **surprisingly, other kinds buyers are up**.
+But all of a sudden, those kinds of buyers are down (ie. market downturn, competition), but **surprisingly, other kinds buyers are up**.
 What's that about?
 Sharper use cases, new stories.
 They're buying your thing _despite_ your generic marketing.
 Time to dig deeper.

   {% include adhoc-post-list.html post_ids=page.articles_on_adjusting %}